The U.S. Army Corps of Engineers has updated the Lucky Peak Master Plan

 • Discuss navigation or flood risk management.

-• Make large-scale changes to how lands are currently managed; there are restrictions and regulations that guide the management of public lands by the Corps.
-However, because the current Master Plan is so old (1988) and Corps regulations have changed significantly in the interim, there will be larger than normal changes to this Master Plan when updated.
+• Make large-scale changes to how lands are currently managed; there are restrictions and regulations that guide the management of public lands by USACE.
+However, because the current Master Plan is so old (1988) and USACE regulations have changed significantly in the interim, there will be larger than normal changes to this Master Plan when updated.

-Why does the Master Plan need to be updated?
+Why did the Master Plan need to be updated?

 Land Classifications

 Land classifications determine which activities might be authorized or prohibited on a parcel of land.
-For instance, an area classified as High Density Recreation will likely have camping sites, paved trails, more sophisticated bathrooms for the public, and boat ramps and docks.
+For instance, an area classified as High-Density Recreation will likely have camping sites, paved trails, more sophisticated bathrooms for the public, and boat ramps and docks.
 An area classified as Wildlife Management will likely have more primitive bathroom facilities and other amenities, because the focus is providing wildlife habitat, not recreational opportunities to the visiting public.
-The new land classifications are better defined than the old land classifications and offer a few more options to help us optimize management.
-Here is a chart comparing the land classifications for the existing Master Plan (old) with the currently authorized land classifications that will be used in the updated Master Plan:
+The new land classifications are better defined and a bit simpler than the old land classifications.
+Here is a chart comparing the land classifications for the old Master Plan with the currently authorized land classifications that were used in the updated Master Plan:

 Lucky Peak Project